Veridise/veridise-docs/zkvanguard/detectors/underconstrained-outputs.md

 ## Summary and Usage

-The Underconstrained Output (UCO) detector finds underconstrained output vulnerabilities in ZK circuit code.
+The Underconstrained Output (UCO) detector finds underconstrained output vulnerabilities in ZK circuits.
 The UCO detector looks to see if a used output from a component is constrained either by an input value or a single constant value;
 if neither is true, then the output is not constrained and can result in a vulnerability,